-US: NTCIP Environmental Sensors - SNMPv3/TLS MCDOT Environmental Sensors=>environmental sensor data=>MC Freeway Management Center (BASIL/PINCH)
+US: NTCIP Environmental Sensors - SNMPv3/TLS MCDOT Environmental Sensors=>NTCIP-ess (environmental sensor data)=>MC Freeway Management Center (BASIL/PINCH)

-ITS Application Entity (ap
+ITS Application Entity

 NTCIP 1204

-Mgmt Facilities 😡 🙀 Security
+Mgmt Facilities Security 🚮 ຫນ

-ISO 15784-2 NTCIP 1204

-NTCIP 1204

-TransNet

-Bundle: SNMPv3 MIB NTCIP 1201 Internet Transport Alternatives IP Alternatives IETF RFC 6353
+Bundle: SNMPv3 MIB NTCIP 1201 TransNet Internet Transport Alternatives IP Alternatives IETF RFC 6353

-NTCP 1201 IP Alternatives

-Access

-Field SubNet Alternatives
+Access Field SubNet Alternatives

 The standard allows for multiple security mechanisms.
 The only defined mechanism that meets the requirements for C-ITS is the one based on TLS.
-The standard is missing accuracy requirements for some of its data, which may result in
+Data has been defined for SNMPv1, but needs to be updated to SNMPv3 format.
+(Ignored) The standard includes normative references to other standards that have been subject to significant changes that can impact interoperability or security of systems and the industry has not specified if and how these updates should be implemented for deployments of this standard.